AbdullahAshfaq/LinkedInUnleashed/README.md

 ### (1) Infrastructure Setup
 Run command `docker-compose up -d` in this directory to start PostgreSQL, MongoDB and Neo4j docker containers.

+### (2) PostgreSQL schema setup
+Log into PostgreSQL and run the script `postgresql_tables.sql` to create tables.

 ### (2) Data Loading
-1. Download the datasets given in `data/README.md` file into the data folder
+1. Download the datasets given in `data/README.md` file into the data folder.
-2. Run script src/loadData_sql.py to load data into PostgreSQL
+2. Run script src/loadData_sql.py to load data into PostgreSQL.
-3. Run script src/loadData_doc.py to load data into MongoDB
+3. Run script src/loadData_doc.py to load data into MongoDB.